mb4512/Wigner-Seitz-Py/README.md

 ## Running the code

 The script only supports serial mode.
 The LAMMPS dump file is expected to only contain the columns `ITEM: ATOMS id type x y z` in the exact order.
-The script was tested only for orthogonal boxes, but in principle also supports non-orthogonal boxes.
+The script was tested only for orthogonal boxes, but in principle should also work for non-orthogonal boxes just the same.

 The script is run
 ```